SaahilKapasi/CSC207-Project/README.md

 ---

-## Contribution
+## Contributing Guidelines

 We welcome your contributions!
-To submit a high-quality pull request:
+To submit a high-quality pull request, follow these steps:

+### Steps to Contribute

-1. **Fork & Clone**: Fork the repo, clone it locally, and create a new branch:
+1. **Fork & Clone**
+   - Fork the repository and clone it locally.
+   - Create a new branch for your feature or fix:
+     ```bash
-`git checkout -b feature/your-feature-name`
+     git checkout -b feature/your-feature-name
+     ```

+2. **Make Changes**
-2. **Make Changes**: Write clean, purposeful code following the project’s style guide.
-Update documentation and comments as needed.
+   - Write clean, purposeful code that adheres to the project's style guide.
+   - Update documentation, comments, or README files as needed to reflect your changes.

+3. **Test**
+   - Add tests for your changes, ensuring they cover relevant scenarios.
-3. **Test**: Add and run tests to ensure your changes work and don’t break anything.
+   - Run all tests to confirm your changes work as expected and do not introduce any bugs.

+4. **Commit**
-4. **Commit**: Use clear, descriptive commit messages:
+   - Use clear, descriptive commit messages to explain your changes:
+     ```bash
-`git commit -m "Describe your change"`
+     git commit -m "Describe your change"
+     ```

+5. **Push & PR**
+   - Push your branch to your forked repository:
+     ```bash
+     git push origin feature/your-feature-name
+     ```
-5. **Push & PR**: Push your branch and open a pull request with a descriptive title and explanation of your changes.
+   - Open a pull request (PR) in the main repository.
+Provide a descriptive title and a detailed explanation of your changes.

+6. **Address Feedback**
-6. **Address Feedback**: Be available to discuss and refine your PR as needed.
+   - Be available to discuss and refine your pull request based on feedback from maintainers.

+### Additional Guidelines

+- **Style Guide:** Ensure your code aligns with the project's formatting and conventions with ESLint and Flake8.
+If unsure, review the existing codebase for examples.
+- **Documentation:** Update any relevant documentation to help others understand your changes.
+- **Tests:** Prioritize robust test coverage to maintain the project's stability and reliability.
+- **Respect Deadlines:** Be responsive to feedback to help streamline the review process.

-Thank you for contributing!
+Thank you for contributing to the project!
+Your efforts are greatly appreciated.

 ---